 - While the recipe calls for cooking this dip in the microwave, you can also cook it in the oven if you don't have a microwave or prefer cooking in an oven.
 Simply cover with aluminum foil and cook about 15 minutes, or until the dip is slightly bubbly and the cheese is melted.

 - Any brand of tortilla chips that you like will taste great with this vegetarian chili cheese dip, but homemade tortilla chips taste great, too!
-To make your own, start with soft corn tortillas, canola oil and salt.
+To make your own, start with soft flour tortillas, canola or olive oil and salt.
 Cut the tortillas into small, triangular wedges, drizzle with olive oil, sprinkle with salt and cook on a baking sheet in an oven preheated to 350 F for 6 minutes.
 Use tongs to flip the wedges, and bake for another 6 to 9 minutes, until the chips are just beginning to brown.
 Let chips cool before serving.

-Recipe courtesy of Bush's Beans and adapted with permission.
+Recipe courtesy of Bush's Beans.